 iPhone, on the other hand, is a case study in leveraging prior success, and would not have been what it was without the iPod and Macintosh.
 Apple leveraged their huge consumer mindshare, savvy in mobile device manufacturing, supplier relationships, and iTunes from iPod, and leveraged the powerful software underpinnings and dedication to UX from Macintosh.
 Apple then went to AT&T and negotiated with that leverage to exchange exclusivity on AT&T for complete control of the UX (avoiding carrier-bundled 'shovelware') and unlimited data plans - things no other phone before and few since have achieved.

 Another thing that separates category-defining products from others is how smartly and tightly they're scoped.
-In other words, which features they determine make the correct complementary value propositions for a compelling launch, and which much larger list of features they save for the future.
+In other words, which features they determine make smart complementary value propositions for a compelling launch, and which much larger list of features they save for the future.

 When a category-defining product comes out, it becomes the first meaningful representation of a much broader space of ideas and possibilities in the category.
 To accomplish this, a category-defining product must meet two difficult hurdles: it both finds a platform that could encompass and enable those possibilities, and it smartly identifies and nails the first few steps to reach them.